-This is an offering of 2,947,132 shares of class A common stock of SunPower Corporation.
+This is an offering of up to shares of class A common stock of SunPower Corporation.
 The shares of our common stock offered hereby are shares that we will loan to Lehman Brothers International (Europe) Limited, or LBIE, as borrower, through Lehman Brothers Inc., as agent, pursuant to a share lending agreement.
 Under the share lending agreement, we will receive a lending fee of \$0.001 for each share that we lend.
 LBIE is an affiliate of Lehman Brothers Inc., which is acting as the underwriter for this offering.
 Because the shares lent pursuant to the share lending agreement must be returned to us prior to February 15, 2027, we believe that under U.S. GAAP the borrowed shares will not be considered outstanding for the purpose of computing and reporting our earnings per share.

 The shares of our class A common stock are offered for sale in transactions, including block sales, in the over-the-counter market, in negotiated transactions or otherwise.
-Those shares will be initially offered at \$44.51 per share and may subsequently be sold at prevailing market prices at the time of sale or at negotiated prices.
+Those shares will be sold at prevailing market prices at the time of sale or at negotiated prices.

 We will not receive any proceeds from the sale of the shares of class A common stock in this offering but we will receive a nominal lending fee.
-LBIE will receive all the proceeds and it has agreed to use such proceeds to facilitate transactions by which investors in our senior convertible debentures being offered in a concurrent registered offering will hedge their investments in the senior convertible debentures through short sales or privately negotiated derivatives transactions.
-Some of the shares of our class A common stock to be borrowed by LBIE may be used to facilitate hedging transactions relating to our senior convertible debentures after the initial sale of such debentures.
+LBIE will receive all the proceeds and it has advised us that it, or its affiliates, intend(s) to use such proceeds to facilitate transactions by which investors in our senior convertible debentures being offered in a concurrent registered offering will hedge their investments in the senior convertible debentures through short sales or privately negotiated derivatives transactions.
 See "Description of Share Lending Agreement; Concurrent Offering of Senior Convertible Debentures" and "Underwriting."